 Based on that hypothesis, one can more easily draw the outline of a modern cult.
 For festive dates, August 1st is a good option by way of Mercury’s equation with Lugh, though September 1st is equally valid given the etymology of the month’s name and Apollo’s connection to number seven.
 The same reasoning offers July as an additional possibility and then there’s also January, since it’s the start of the year and hence a good time to ask for health and success.

-As for symbols, a fountain with piles of coins, two horns of plenty or a basket of fruit in the middle of two waterfalls are some of the possibilities.
+As for symbols, a fountain with twin piles of coins, two horns of plenty or a basket of fruit in the middle of two waterfalls are some of the possibilities.
 Regarding animals, a natural option are aquatic birds, since they are simultaneously fast and connected to water.
-The duck, the grebe and the kingfisher are obvious examples, especially the last one, as kingfishers are swift and, at the same time, already carry a symbolic connection to peace and prosperity, though the first two examples are more often seen in pairs, which is also relevant in the case of Arentio and Arentia.
-The otter is another possibility and perhaps also the rabbit or hare, which while lacking a link to water, are still symbols of swiftness, agility, fertility and luck.
-And then the seasonal behaviour of the chosen animals can add new criteria when considering the festive dates.
+The duck, the grebe and the kingfisher are obvious examples, especially the last one, as kingfishers are swift and already carry a symbolic connection to peace and prosperity, though the first two species are more often seen in pairs, which is also relevant in the case of Arentio and Arentia.
+The otter is another possibility and perhaps also the rabbit or hare, which while lacking a link to water, is still a symbol of swiftness, agility, fertility and luck.
+And then the seasonal behaviour of the chosen animal(s) can add new criteria when considering the festive dates.

 ADKINS, Lesley & Roy.
 2000.
 Dictionary of Roman Religion.
 Oxford: Oxford University Press.

 ALARCÃO, Jorge de.
 2009.
 “A religião de lusitanos e calaicos”, in Conimbriga, volume 48.
 Coimbra: University of Coimbra, pages 81-121.